HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <summary><strong>PlatformInfo</strong></summary>

 #### Generic
-The adequate SMBIOS for this computer is `iMac15,1`, with this SMBIOS and the [patches](#patch-1) used earlier it can boots all macOS releases.
-Although, some versions of macOS cannot be installed with this SMBIOS, you need to choose a compatible SMBIOS during installation, we will discuss this further in the [macOS Installation](#macos-installation) section below.
+The adequate SMBIOS for this computer is `iMac15,1`, with this SMBIOS and the [patches](#patch-1) used previously, it can boot all macOS releases.
+Although some versions of macOS cannot be installed with this SMBIOS, you should choose a compatible SMBIOS during installation, we will discuss this further in the [macOS Installation](#macos-installation) section below.

 **You need to generate your own Serial Number using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)**